Safe exit

 In this webinar, our Aboriginal and Torres Strait Islander panellists guide practitioners on how to balance clinical and cultural knowledge, address common implementation challenges, and embed culturally informed approaches throughout therapeutic and care planning processes.

-The second in a two-part series, this session aims to strengthen practice approaches when working with Aboriginal and Torres Strait Islander children and families by demonstrating the clinical application of the Social and Emotional Well Being (SEWB) framework.
+The second in a two-part series, this session aims to strengthen practice approaches when working with Aboriginal and Torres Strait Islander children and families by demonstrating the clinical application of the social and emotional wellbeing (SEWB) framework.

 Learning outcomes:

-• Demonstrate the clinical application of Social and Emotional Well Being
+• Demonstrate the clinical application of SEWB.

 Led by Dana Shen (Aboriginal Cultural Consultant), the expert panel includes:

-• Grant Sarra (Long standing cultural advocate dedicated to Truth Telling and Justice)
+• Grant Sarra (Long-standing cultural advocate dedicated to truth-telling and justice)

-• Lou Turner (Pitjantjatjara Father)
+• Lou Turner (Pitjantjatjara father)

-• Shirley Young (Aboriginal Social Worker)
+• Shirley Young (Aboriginal social worker)

 Watch part one of the webinar series here.